compile10/KyotoSearch/README.md

 **How do I install and run the program?**

 > Type `npm install` to install necesseary npm packages.
 Type `npm start` to run both the server and client.
-You web browser should open to a localhost port running the client.
+Your web browser should open to a localhost port running the client.

 List of important files | Description